1coderookie/BSB-LPB-LAN_EN/docs/chap05.md

 ---

 -  **MAX!
 (CUNO/CUNX/modified MAX!Cube):**
-   If you want to use MAX! thermostts, adjust the following settings:
+   If you want to use MAX! thermostats, adjust the following settings:

    - `//#define MAX_CUL` → activate the definement (deactivated by default)